codewitch-honey-crisis/retro_clock/article.md

 ```
 The first two fields are used by our socket writing code to send data over the connected TCP socket.
 The `path_and_query` field is used by our code inside the request handler(s) as necessary.

 These two prototypes are used by our response handlers generated in `/include/httpd_content.h` to write data out to a socket.
-Here `arg` would end up being an instance of the structure just above.
+Here `arg` would end up being an instance of the structure just above:
 ```c
 static void httpd_send_block(const char *data, size_t len, void *arg);
 static void httpd_send_expr(const char* data, void *arg);
 ```
-The next two prototypes are used inside our SSR page `/include/index.clasp` for the portal:
+The next two prototypes are used inside our SSR page `/www/index.clasp` for the portal:
 ```c
 static const char* httpd_crack_query(const char* url_part, char* name,
                                      char* value);